-So let’s take a look a little bit deeper in both tools.
+So let’s take a look a little bit deeper into both tools.

-By keywords, it is not only meant a single word.
+Keywords, it is not only mean a single word.
 As suggested you are free to use phrases or a combination of more keywords/phrases.

 Here is how it looks at the Keyword Ideas page.
-Depending on a location you want to target, make sure that you have chosen the correct filter for, location, language and search network (here you have 2 possibilities: Google or Google and search partners, like for example YouTube.)
+Depending on the location you want to target, make sure that you have chosen the correct filter for, location, language, and search network (here you have 2 possibilities: Google or Google and search partners, like for example YouTube.)

 TIP: Set Google, only.